nitin42/Algorithms-and-Data-Structures/README.md

 $ python
 >>> import Algorithm
 Error: Not a package.
-Just a description
+Just a description!

 ```